L4Re/l4re.org/src/index.rst

        <p class="topic-title">
          <a href="getting_started/index.html">Getting Started</a>
        </p>
-       Learn how to build an run L4Re on different platforms.
+       Learn how to build a run L4Re on different platforms.
      </aside>

      <aside class="topic">